- Last Updated: April 23, 2025

 In this article, we’ll look at the top tools that can be used for collecting primary data and give recommendations for which ones are best suited to your projects.

-What to consider when evaluating apps that collect data
+What to consider when evaluating an app for data collection

 There’s a seemingly infinite number of data collection apps available at the moment.
 That’s great news for you — you get to choose the data collection app that’s built specifically for your purpose, which will make your life easier.
 Let’s look at what to keep in mind before you start looking at specific apps for data collection.